-2.3.6 The doors installed in the bulkheads bounding machinery spaces of category A shall be self-closing and adequately gastight.
-"A" class doors approved without the sill being part of the frame, which are installed on or after 1 July 2010, shall be installed such that the gap under the door does not exceed 12 mm, and a non-combustible sill shall be installed under the door such that floor coverings do not extend beneath the closed door.

-"B" class doors approved without the sill being part of the frame, which are installed on or after 1 July 2010, shall be installed such that the gap under the door does not exceed 25 mm.

-2.3.7 The doors required to be self-closing shall not be equipped with locking devices.
+- 2.3.6 The doors installed in the bulkheads bounding machinery spaces of category A shall be self-closing and adequately gastight.
+"A" class doors approved without the sill being part of the frame shall be installed such that the gap under the door does not exceed 12 mm, and a non-combustible sill shall be installed under the door such that floor coverings do not extend beneath the closed door.
+"B" class doors approved without the sill being part of the frame shall be installed such that the gap under the door does not exceed 25 mm. - 2.3.7 The doors required to be self-closing shall not be equipped with locking devices.
 However, locking devices may be used equipped with remotely controlled release mechanisms.